 Lastly, Brexit poses a significant issue to research funding in the UK where the EU’s direct funding accounts for 17% of research contracts held by British universities and an estimated 16% of academics in the UK are from other parts of the EU.
 The UK attracts substantially more EU grants than it contributes to, and loss of this would have severe consequences – particularly as the UK lags behind comparative economies in its investments in research and development nationally.
 Even more, the EU provides research networks, infrastructure, legal frameworks, research standards and policies that underpin scientific research, and replacements will be needed after Brexit.

 Some commentators have suggested theoretical opportunities with the hard and failed Brexit scenarios, such as to adapt competition laws which greatly affect the NHS, but this is only a benefit to the NHS if the government chooses to take them on board.
 By opening the NHS in England to market forces, it has brought it within EU competition law, so that private firms that bid to provide NHS services are able to challenge the NHS’s decision in court if they do not win the contract, promoting fear of litigation.
-Removing these rules could protect against further competition in the NHS, although this could also be achieved within the EU, as is the case in the rest of the UK, where the 2012 with the Health and Social Care Act does not apply.
+Removing these rules could protect against further competition in the NHS, although this could also be achieved within the EU, as is the case in the rest of the UK, where the 2012 Health and Social Care Act does not apply.

 How will Brexit affect health and health services in the UK?
 Evaluating three possible scenarios.